3D Human Pose Estimation via Intuitive Physics

 While \nameMethod addresses body-floor contact, future work should incorporate general body-scene contact and diverse supporting surfaces \newtext{by integrating 3D scene reconstruction}.
 In this work, the proposed \IPterms are designed to help static poses and we show that they do not hurt dynamic poses.
 However, the large body of biomechanical literature analyzing dynamic poses could be leveraged for activities like walking, jogging, running, \etc. \newtext{It would be interesting to extend \nameMethod beyond single-person scenarios by exploiting the various physical constraints offered by multiple subjects. }

-{ \qheading{Acknowledgements} We thank T.~Alexiadis, T.~McConnell, C.~Gallatz, M.~H\"{o}schle, S.~Polikovsky, C.~Mendoza, Y.~Fincan, L.~Sanchez and M.~Safroshkin for data collection, G.~Becherini for MoSh++, Z.~Fang, V.~Choutas and all of Perceiving Systems for fruitful discussions.
-This work was funded by the International Max Planck Research School for Intelligent Systems (IMPRS-IS) and in part by the German Federal Ministry of Education and Research (BMBF), T{\"u}bingen AI Center, FKZ: 01IS18039B.}
+{ \qheading{Acknowledgements} We thank T.~Alexiadis, G.~Becherini, T.~McConnell, C.~Gallatz, M.~H\"{o}schle, S.~Polikovsky, C.~Mendoza, Y.~Fincan, L.~Sanchez and M.~Safroshkin for the \nameYOGIData data, J.~Tesch, N.~Athanasiou, Z.~Fang, V.~Choutas and all of Perceiving Systems for fruitful discussions.
+This work is funded by the International Max Planck Research School for Intelligent Systems (IMPRS-IS) and in part by the German Federal Ministry of Education and Research (BMBF), T{\"u}bingen AI Center, FKZ: 01IS18039B.}

 \textbf{Disclosure.} \href{https://files.is.tue.mpg.de/black/CoI_CVPR_2023.txt}{https://files.is.tue.mpg.de/black/CoI\_CVPR\_2023.txt}